-- Use of external ontological resources: as we are in the specific domain of NGAIEs, the missing information during the processing step of the alignment strategy, in case the ontologies to be aligned are very dissimilar, is acquired from existing ontologies sharing a similar context with the aligned ones, or by using WordNet as an external resource, in order to make use of the synonyms that this resource provides - Manual intervention: at the time being, the automatic alignment of ontologies generates, in most cases, incomplete, or incorrect, or no correspondences at allit depends on the type of input ontologies (that is, complete, or not, consistent, or not, overlapping, low overlapping, or non-overlapping ontologies).
-Therefore, we focus on semi-automatic alignment, where the Alignment Module which implements the ATRACO alignment strategy suggests correspondences between concepts of the two ontologies to be aligned and the user, either discards, or follows these suggestions - Use of agents: another approach that stands between the two approaches mentioned above, is to employ the services of agents that specialize in ontology alignment.
-These agents can (a) refer to an internal knowledge base of semantic mappings, (b) access public knowledge resources (as suggested in the first item), (c) infer new valid semantic alignments and (d) interact with people to resolve unknown, or ambiguous situations (as suggested in the second approach)
+Use of external ontological resources: as we are in the specific domain of NGAIEs, the missing information during the processing step of the alignment strategy, in case the ontologies to be aligned are very dissimilar, is acquired from existing ontologies sharing a similar context with the aligned ones, or by using WordNet as an external resource, in order to make use of the synonyms that this resource provides.

+- 3 Ontology-Based Knowledge Management in NGAIEs - Manual intervention: at the time being, the automatic alignment of ontologies generates, in most cases, incomplete, or incorrect, or no correspondences at all-it depends on the type of input ontologies (that is, complete, or not, consistent, or not, overlapping, low overlapping, or non-overlapping ontologies).
+Therefore, we prefer semi-automatic alignment, where the Alignment Module which implements the ATRACO alignment strategy suggests correspondences between concepts of the two ontologies to be aligned and the user, either discards, or follows these suggestions. - Use of agents: another approach that stands between the two approaches mentioned above, is to employ the services of agents that specialize in ontology alignment.
+These agents can (a) refer to an internal knowledge base of semantic mappings, (b) access public knowledge resources (as suggested in the first item), (c) infer new valid semantic alignments, and (d) interact with people to resolve unknown, or ambiguous situations (as suggested in the second approach).

-3.5 Using Category Theory as the formalization framework of the network of ATRACO ontologies
+3.5 Using Category Theory as the Formalization Framework of the Network of ATRACO Ontologies

 In the ubiquitous computing environment of the ATRACO project, the coexistence of intrinsically different models of local knowledge (ontologies), makes the exchange of information difficult.
-This exchange of information sought, is achieved through the ontology alignment process.
-Some approaches followed in the literature for the formalization of ontologies and their operations, consist in using the information flow theory [24, 22], Goguen's work on institution theory [26] and Category Theory.
-Category Theory offers several ways in order to combine and integrate objects and has been used as a mechanism to formalize ontology matching, providing operations to compose and decompose ontologies (alignment, merging, integration, mapping) [23, 20, 46, 6].
+This exchange of information sought can be achieved through the ontology alignment process.
+Some approaches followed in the literature for the formalization of ontologies and their operations, consist in using the information flow theory [23, 25], Goguen's work on institution theory [27] and Category Theory.
+Category Theory offers several ways in order to combine and integrate objects and has been used as a mechanism to formalize ontology matching, by providing operations to compose and decompose ontologies (alignment, merging, integration, mapping) [6, 21, 24, 48].
 Since the basic objects in Category Theory are the relationships between ontological specifications and not the internal structure of a single knowledge representation, it permits to view global operations involving ontologies (like alignment, merging, matching), independently from the languages used to express their local entities and from the techniques used.
 In the framework of the ATRACO project we have adopted Category Theory as the most appropriate formalization framework.
-This is because the chosen formalism
+This is because the chosen formalism:

-- focuses on relationships (categorical morphisms, functors, and natural transformations) and not on entities (categorical objects, and categories) - allows the coexistence of heterogeneous entities, since it provides the ability to define several categories, according to the kinds of entities to be described (category of ontologies, category of alignments, category of networks of interlinked ontologies), which can be related by the definition of special morphisms (categorical functors) - offers a set of categorical constructors for creating new categories, by using predefined ones - provides a means for the combination of categorical objects (colimits can be used to compose them and limits to decompose them), and for the combination of categorical functors (natural transformations) - provides a multi-level study of its categorical notions, by defining three interrelated levels (the level of categories, the level of functors and the level of natural transformations).
+- Focuses on relationships (categorical morphisms, functors, and natural transformations) and not on entities (categorical objects, and categories) - Allows the coexistence of heterogeneous entities, since it provides the ability to define several categories, according to the kinds of entities to be described (category of ontologies, category of alignments, category of networks of interlinked ontologies), which can be related by the definition of special morphisms (categorical functors)

+- Offers a set of categorical constructors for creating new categories, by using predefined ones - Provides a means for the combination of categorical objects (colimits can be used to compose them and limits to decompose them), and for the combination of categorical functors (natural transformations) - Provides a multi-level study of its categorical notions, by defining three interrelated levels (the level of categories, the level of functors, and the level of natural transformations).

-3.5.1 Categorically formalizing ontologies and alignments
+3.5.1 Categorically Formalizing Ontologies and Alignments